sudoDeVinci/Cloud/README_new.md

 This undstorted image can now be used for the mapping of 3D objects of known dimensions.

 If another lens was added such as a dome to the camera module, an extrinsic matrix for the lensing of that dome would be needed but trivial to adjust for.

+## Analysis

+### Image Quality Requirements

+While colour space based operations are fairly easy on high quality images, the OV2460 is not high quality.
+Contrast is low, over/under-exposure are almost ensured and ISO changes are not only drastic but cause unwanted light filtering and other strange behaviour.
+In all, while the camera is not exactly suited for this application, it is what is available and what I was able to test with.
+The shortcomings become apparent below.

+### Colorspace Frequency Histogram

+First is graphing the frequencies of the bgr and hsv values for clouds versus the sky surrounding them.
+This is done in [colour_graphs](colour_graphs.py).
+Each reference image in [Reference-Images](Reference-Images/) has a corresponding image in [Blocked-Images](Blocked-Images/).
+The Blocked out images are coloured such that clouds are coloured red and the sky is coloured black.
+Small borders around clouds are left as to not capture the noise of whispy cloud edges.
+This is used to create two binary images and subsequent masked images of the reference image, one for the clouds and one for the sky in the scene.
+These are split, iterated over and their colour values recorded.
+These values are then graphed and can viewed below.
+NOTE: The divisons in the bar graphs is an artifact from saving the graphs as pngs, as the pdf versions do not contain these.

 ## References